 A theme that’s kept up-to-date is one that will keep working when WordPress updates their software.
 An older theme will be one that will more likely have issues working correctly, or even worse have security vulnerabilities.

-Lastly we’ll share some links of where to find some good themes:
+Lastly we’ll share some links of where to find some good themes and some general resources:

 - All WordPress.org themes (the “Twenties”)